oswanderson/go-talker-chat/README.md

 # **Talker Chat**

 Talker Chat is an applications that allow multiple clients talk through a chat server.
-It's implemented using the TCP protocol and also make use of some important pattern in Golang.
+It's implemented using the TCP protocol and also makes use of some important pattern in Golang.

 ## **Prerequisites**